 Areas of counselling I deal with

-A typical counselling session lasts for 50 minutes (the counselling hour) and I charge £50 per session.
+A typical counselling session lasts for 50 minutes and I charge £90 per session.

 Lower cost sessions are negotiable.